 2.5–3L water daily, starting with a large glass upon waking

-Training with Your Hormonal Cycle
+Training Around Your Cycle